 APPLYING TO PACIFICA

 Pacifica is currently accepting applications for select programs for a Fall 2018 start date.
 You can conveniently apply online here.
 For all questions regarding program information and enrollment please contact the Admissions Department, 805.879.7305 or email Experience@pacifica.edu.
 Thank you for considering Pacifica Graduate Institute for your graduate degree.

-Lunch on the day of the Open House is provided to encourage ongoing dialogue and community exchange throughout the day.
+Lunch on the day of the Pacifica Experience is provided to encourage ongoing dialogue and community exchange throughout the day.
 Pacifica’s caterers make every attempt to provide healthful meals for our guests and include organic ingredients whenever possible.

 Onsite accommodations are not available for this event, please use the links below to reserve a room at a nearby hotel in Carpinteria.

 Major airlines provide service into the Los Angeles International Airport located 90 miles south of Santa Barbara and into the Santa Barbara Municipal Airport, approximately 18 miles north of the Campus.
 Please reach out to the admissions staff if you need any information about ground transportation to and from Santa Barbara.